mstocco/mariostoc.co/content/traininglog/20210530-ironman2021-13weeksout.md

 I woke up with some tightness in my right ankle and that doesn't make a whole lot of sense to me.
 It lingered through the day too.

 That right ankle was not a bother during the run.
 I my legs felt like I had a solid ride [yesterday](ironman2021-14weeksout?sat)  and I just went with that.
-Super chill effort, focusing on posture and breathing while taking in the trip into _Downtown_, _James Bay_ and then a western bit of _Dallas Road_.
+Super chill effort, focusing on posture and breathing while taking in the scenery of _Downtown_, _James Bay_ and then the western bit of _Dallas Road_.

-Just before I hit the turn around, I noticed a runner heading in the opposite direction as me.
+Just before I reached my turn around, I noticed a runner heading in the opposite direction as me.
 Super good form and going a decent clip.
 <!---->
-It was a fantastic day to sip lemonade and jog easy along the water's edge.
+It was a fantastic day to sip lemonade and jog easy along the Victoria shoreline.

 Around _Fisherman's Wharf_, I hopped off the sidewalk and ran on the side of the street.
 My legs were feeling a bit heavier but I pretended like I was running the last mile of the marathon.
-No sooner than I was in my make believe world, running for that sub-4 time, that runner with the good form pulls even with me (but on the opposite sidewalk).
+No sooner than I was in my make believe world, running for an elusive sub-4 hour time, that runner with the good form pulls even with me (but on the opposite sidewalk).

 #### It's on brah!
 5:45/km became 5:20/km and that other runner was still there.
 Going past the Legislature, 5:20/km became 5:10/km, that other was slotted in behind me, 10m back and still there.